Day 1 – Krakow

-Four nights on bed and breakfast basis at the 3* Legend Hotel in Krakow.
-Located a ten minute walk from the old town, facilities at the hotel include a restaurant and bar.
-All rooms are en suite.
+Four nights on bed and breakfast basis in superior rooms at the 3* Legend Hotel in Krakow.
+Located a ten minute walk from the old town, facilities at the hotel include a restaurant and bar and all rooms are en suite.

 Entrance fees to places of interest

 Optional Auschwitz excursion

 Tailor-make this tour

 Your tailor made tour

 Here are some more suggested places of interest: